ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 Even if C++ already has the tools to implement something, if it's tricky to implement well, that can justify separate standardization.
-The Standard Library already has the special math functions, which likely have a no larger set of users than dot products and norms.
+The C++ Standard Library already includes many "mathematical special functions" (**[sf.cmath]**), like incomplete elliptic integrals, Bessel functions, and other polynomials and functions named after various mathematicians.
+Special functions can be tricky to implement robustly and accurately; there are very few developers who are experts in this area.
+We think that linear algebra operations are at least as broadly useful, and in many cases significantly more so.

 ##### Second example: Matrix triple product